Is Bread Keto?

 Many people have found a low-carb diet successful as it forces your body to burn fat for energy instead of storing it.
 Carbs are broken down into simple sugars, complex starches, or complex carbohydrates.

-Simple carbs are quickly digested in sugary foods such as fruit juice or sweets.
+Simple carbs are quickly digested in sugary fruit juice or sweets.
 If you’re on the ketogenic diet, then chances are good.

-You’ll need to avoid grains and anything with high levels of carbs, like bread.
+You’ll need to avoid grains and high carbs, like bread.
 So is bread keto friendly or not?
 Keep reading to find out!

 What is Keto?

 Keto is short for the ketogenic diet, a low-carb, high-fat diet designed to put your body into a metabolic state called ketosis.
-Ketosis is when your body switches from burning sugar for energy to burning fat.
+When your body switches from using sugar as fuel to fat, it enters a condition of ketosis.
+Your body is intended to enter this state of ketosis with a ketogenic diet to use fat reserves for energy instead of carbs.

 The Importance of Bread for the Keto Diet